Best cities for expats to live in South Africa

 Hillcrest - Amongst rolling hills you'll find many estates here and it's only a 30-minute drive to Durban Central.

-The most popular city for expats.
+Cape Town is the most popular city for expats to live in South Africa.
 Appealing thanks to its rich history, an abundance of things to do and famous landmarks.
 There are many safe neighbourhoods in Cape Town for expats to make their new home.

 City Bowl - An area at the foot of Table Mountain with lots of amenities and close to quality schools.